 New Zealand is an early example of a country addressing this issue.
-The Prime Minister, Jacinda Ardern, and her Finance Minister, Grant Robertson, have recently introduced a ‘well-being budget,’ announcing that the health of the country won’t be measured on economic growth alone, but by the overall wellbeing of its nearly 5 million people instead.
+The Prime Minister, Jacinda Ardern, and her Finance Minister, Grant Robertson, introduced a ‘well-being budget,’ announcing that the health of the country won’t be measured on economic growth alone, but by the overall wellbeing of its nearly five million people instead.

 Such societal shift will undoubtedly require some bold politicians and chief executives.
 However, I do see that happening over the next 15 to 20 years, when the CEOs of large FTSE organisations will be those who have grown up being more tied to, and passionate about, wider social issues.
 They will help to lead the way on redefining ‘wealth’ and more leaders will understand that the health and wellness of a country and a company are interlinked.
 Whilst we may only be at the beginning of that journey now, I’m confident that I’ll see that shift in my lifetime.

 In addition to these macro-level changes, I strongly believe that there are shifts individual leaders can make to contribute to a more sustainable business future – one where we value long-term business results rather than quarterly reports.
 These are just a couple of the things that have helped me focus on leading for the long game…